-The interdisciplinary perspective of Fabiani Giannetto’s research extends the value and significance of landscape history beyond the boundaries of the professional environment that usually forms its audience.
-By striving to create continuity between the present and the past—an endeavor she has undertaken as a landscape historian teaching within professional schools—her work offers an example of how research in the humanities is not an end in itself because it may offer tools to reflect on several contemporary socio-political, environmental and economic issues.
-By addressing Palladio’s productive gardens and those of his English and American heirs in the context of the economic, social and religious climate in which they were created, her most recent book manuscript shows that landscape architecture is not only about the aesthetic of forms, but it is also an expression of the spirit of the times in which it occurs and a mirror of the society that engages in it.
+Fabiani Giannetto’s new book manuscript, Georgic Grounds and Gardens from the Mediterranean to the Atlantic, examines precisely that relationship between agricultural farms and their vernacular orchards and how the model of the Palladian productive villa, which defines Renaissance Veneto, was imported across the Atlantic after being translated and transformed by the English across the Channel.
+By addressing Palladio’s productive gardens and those of his English and American heirs in the context of the economic, social and religious climate in which they were created, Georgic Grounds and Gardens shows that landscape architecture is not only about the aesthetic of forms, but it is also an expression of the spirit of the times in which it occurs and a mirror of the society that engages in it.

 Think like a Historian, Imagine like a Designer: A Conversation on Landscape History and Design Education

 Raffaella Fabiani Giannetto and Edward Eigen, Panelists